o2r-project/erc-spec/docs/spec/index.md

 The base directory MUST contain a complete, self-consistent manifest of the runtime image's contents.

 This manifest MUST be in a machine-readable format that allows a respective tool to create the runtime image.

+The name of the manifest file MUST be given in the ERC configuration file under the node `manifest` under the root-level node `execution`.

 A concrete runtime extension MUST define the command to create the runnable environment from the manifest.